Geonkick-Synthesizer/geonkick/README.md

 # Geonkick

-Geonkick - a free software kick synthesizer.
+Geonkick - a free software percussion synthesizer.

 Details: Geonkick is a synthesizer that can synthesize elements
 	 of percussion.
 The most basic examples are: kick drums,